bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 :ref:`userguide_tools_edit`
     These are sophisticated multi-gesture tools that can add, delete, or modify glyphs on a plot.
-Since they may respond to several gestures at once, an edit tool will potentially deactivate multiple single-gesture tools at once when it is activated.
+Since they may respond to several gestures at once, an edit tool when activated will potentially deactivate multiple single-gesture tools.

-In addition to information about all the individual tools, this chapter describes how the toolbar may be configured.
+This chapter contains information about all the individual tools and describes how the toolbar may be configured.

 .. _userguide_tools_toolbar:

 Positioning the toolbar
 -----------------------

 By default, Bokeh plots come with a toolbar above the plot.
-In this section, you will learn how to specify a different location for the toolbar, or how to remove it entirely.
+You can change the location of the toolbar or remove it.

-The toolbar location can be specified by passing the ``toolbar_location`` parameter to the |figure| function.
+You can specify the toolbar location by passing the ``toolbar_location`` parameter to the |figure| function.
 Valid values are:

 * ``"above"``